Top Historical Places: 10 UNESCO World Heritage Sites Around the World

 It is a branch of the United Nations (UN) that promotes peace and security through education, science and culture.
 UNESCO focuses on the protection, maintenance and restoration of some of the most beautiful landmarks around the world.

-I always seek these sites out when traveling the world, and here are my top ten favorite UNESCO experiences I have ever had.
+I always seek these sites out when traveling the world, and here are my top 10 UNESCO world heritage Site experiences around the world.

 1. Explore the Streets of Old Havana

-La Habana Vieja or Old Havana, an UNESCO World Heritage site, is the historic center of Cuba’s capital city.
+La Habana Vieja or Old Havana, an UNESCO World Heritage site, is the historical center of Cuba’s capital city.

 It is the heart of Havana.

 TIP: Make sure to drink more water than you think you need.
-You are in the desert where it can be easy to get dehydrated.
+You are in the desert, a place where it can be easy to get dehydrated.
 It doesn’t hurt to stop by the pharmacy to pick up some dehydration powder packets that can easily be put into your water in case you feel dizzy.

 3. Watch the Blue Footed Booby Dance in the Galapagos Islands